samlinux/mrr/readme.md

 #MRR (monthly recurring revenue)

-This project calculates to MRR for a given period.
+This project calculates to MRR (monthly recurring revenue) for a given period.

 The result is an array with a monthly-raster and all subscriptions which belongs to the current month.
-With a loop you can get all result like described above
+With a loop you can get all result like described above.

 ```
 _.forEach(mrr, function(month){